vjovanov/actormig/actor-migration.md

 ### Step 2 - Instantiations

 In Akka, actors can be accessed only through the narrow interface named `ActorRef`.
-Instances of `ActorRef` can only be acquired by invoking an `actor[T <: Actor](p: => T): ActorRef` method on an instance of the `ActorDSL` or through the `actorOf` method on the `ActorSystem`.
+Instances of `ActorRef` can be acquired either by invoking an `actor` method on the `ActorDSL` object or through the `actorOf` method on an `ActorSystem` instance.
-In the migration kit we provide a subset of the Akka `ActorRef` and the `ActorDSL` that enables us to move the code base to Akka.
+In the Scala side of AMK we provide a subset of the Akka `ActorRef` and the `ActorDSL` that enables us mimic the Akka functionality.

 This step of the migration makes all accesses to actors through `ActorRef`s.
 First, we present how to migrate common patterns for instantiating
 Scala `Actor`s.
 Then we show how to overcome issues with different interfaces of `ActorRef` and `Actor`.